 When given raw, steak bones can be okay for dogs to eat, as long as your dog has a clean bill of health from its veterinarian and excellent dental health.
 Also, your dog should have some self-control when it comes to chewing rather than one that tries to shred and swallow everything that goes in their mouth.

 With that said, there’s no definitive answer here.
-Some experts believe steak bones are okay to give once in a while, while others always advise against feeding dogs bones because of the risks that come with them.
-For instance, raw bones risk being contaminated with bacteria, and some strong chewers could still break off pieces that can damage their teeth and digestive system.
+Some experts believe steak bones are okay to give once in a while, while others always advise against dogs eating steak bones because of the risks that come with them.
+For instance, raw bones risk being contaminated with bacteria, and some strong chewers could still break off small pieces that can damage their teeth and digestive system.

 Therefore, it’s always best to check with your veterinarian before feeding your dog any steak bones.
 Your vet completes thorough examinations on your dog and knows its medical history and breed health risks, allowing them to make a more informed decision for your specific pup.